JAIrwin/JAIUserBundle/README.md

 $ php bin/console doctrine:migrations:diff
 $ php bin/console doctrine:migrations:migrate
 ```
 **Always backup your database first!** For example, v1.1.0 renamed the tables to avoid possible conflicts.
 Doctrine diffs this as DROP old\_table\_name, ADD new\_table\_name.
-In this case, reading the diff would tell you what will happen and you'd need to perform the migration manually.
+In this case, reading the diff would tell you what will happen and you'd need to perform the migration manually to avoid losing data.

 ##To-Do